alan-kudelko/DrinkCreator6000/README.md

 ### 5. Navigation & UI Context

-Navigation within the user interface is managed through a global structure called UI_Context.
-This structure enables switching between different tasks by activating or deactivating them as needed.
-The central control and navigation logic is handled by taskMain.
+Navigation within the user interface is managed through a global structure named UI_Context.
+This structure enables switching between different tasks by activating or deactivating them as necessary.
+The core control and navigation logic is implemented in the taskMain function.

 The UI_Context structure is defined as follows:

     UI_Context{
-      uint8_t autoScrollEnable: 1;  // 0 - 1
+      uint8_t autoScrollEnable: 1;  // Enables (1) or disables (0) auto-scrolling of the submenu
-      uint8_t currentTask: 3;       // 0 - 7
+      uint8_t currentTask: 3;       // Currently active task bound to the LCD (0 – 7)
-      uint8_t currentMenu: 3;       // 0 - 7
+      uint8_t currentMenu: 3;       // Currently selected menu within the task (0 – 7)
-      uint8_t currentSubMenu;       // 0 - 255
+      uint8_t currentSubMenu;       // Currently selected submenu (0 - 255)
     }

-This structure stores information about the currently active task — the one responsible for updating the LCD by sending data via queue to the taskUpdateScreen().
-It also tracks the currently selected menu and submenu within that task.
-This approach offers a flexible and memory-efficient way to handle UI navigation.
+This structure stores information about the currently active task — the task responsible for updating the LCD by sending data via a queue to taskUpdateScreen().
+It also tracks the currently selected menu and submenu within that task, providing a flexible and memory-efficient mechanism for UI navigation.

-When a button is pressed (or simulated via the serial port), taskMain evaluates whether a context switch is required.
-If so, it sends a task notification with a specific value (0 or 1) to indicate whether the task should be deactivated or activated.
+When a button is pressed (or a command is simulated via the serial port), taskMain evaluates whether a context switch is necessary.
+If so, it sends a task notification with a specific value (0 or 1) indicating whether the task should be deactivated or activated.

-Upon receiving a deactivation signal, the relevant task safely halts its execution. taskMain then updates the context and notifies the new task to begin operation.
+Upon receiving a deactivation notification, the affected task safely stops its execution.
+Then, taskMain updates the UI_Context accordingly and notifies the new task to begin its operation.

 An example of this control logic is shown below: